chrisadkin/introduction-to-terraform/tutorial-01/README.md

 terraform apply --auto-approve
 ```

-8. Check the namespaces in the Kubernetes cluster again, why is the my-first-namespace namespace no longer present in the Kubernetes cluster ?
+8. Check the namespaces in the Kubernetes cluster again, why is the my-first-namespace namespace no longer present ?
 ```
 kubectl get ns
 ```